 She currently serves as a Lecturer in Psychology and Co-Director of the Multicultural Seminar at Harvard Medical School, Assistant Director of Sport Psychology Services at Oregon State University Athletics, Consulting Psychologist at the Danielsen Institute at Boston University, and peer-reviewer for the Asian American Journal of Psychology.

 Before beginning her practice, Dr. Moon served as the Assistant Training Director at the Danielsen Institute at Boston University, and training committee for the Northeastern Society for Group Psychotherapy.

 Her practice is based out of Portland, Oregon, and is licensed to work with clients in both Massachusetts (10211) and Oregon (3305).

 I specialize in working with clients who identify as BIPOC, especially Asian/Asian American, and/or part of the LGBTQIA+.
-I work with clients around topics such as religious trauma, identity development, family dynamics, loss/grief, relational concerns, existential issues, and more.
+I work with clients around topics such as religious trauma, identity development, family dynamics, loss/grief, relational concerns, existential issues, athlete mental health and wellness, and more.

 I am currently providing virtual therapy sessions for residents of Oregon and Massachusetts.